Frequently asked questions for Research Training Fellows

 - We will meet justified payments for public involvement at INVOLVE rates

-- Impact-related costs will be met
+- Impact-related costs will be met.

-- Training course costs will be met
+- Training course costs (in addition to tuition fees) will be met.

 Do you accept applications for research involving the use of animals?